Skip to content

 BOTTOM LINE

 TerraPower is the most resilient advanced nuclear company in the United States.
 It survived the death of its original reactor concept when the China partnership was banned, pivoted to an entirely new design in under two years, secured the largest DOE advanced reactor award in history, weathered the HALEU fuel crisis, and positioned Natrium for the explosion in data center power demand.
 Bill Gates' continued financial commitment — rare for a billionaire founder in nuclear — provides a funding backstop that no other advanced reactor startup can match.
-The risks are real: the NRC has never licensed a sodium-cooled fast reactor, HALEU supply remains constrained, and Natrium has not yet broken ground on nuclear construction.
-But TerraPower has demonstrated something few nuclear startups ever have — the ability to absorb catastrophic setbacks and emerge with a stronger plan.
+With the NRC construction permit issued in March 2026 — the first ever for a commercial non-light-water reactor — TerraPower has cleared the most significant regulatory hurdle.
+HALEU supply remains constrained but domestic production is ramping.
 If Natrium achieves its 2030 target, it will be among the first advanced reactors to operate in the United States and a proof point for the coal-to-nuclear transition that could reshape American energy infrastructure.

 FREQUENTLY ASKED QUESTIONS